Bilevel Autoresearch: Meta-Autoresearching Itself: Results

 \paragraph{Group~C: Level~2 mechanisms unlock new directions.} The decisive event in Group~C's R1 and R3 is the discovery of \texttt{TOTAL\_BATCH\_SIZE} \emph{reduction} (from $2^{19}$ to $2^{17}$ or $2^{18}$), which produces improvements of $-0.039$ to $-0.065$---roughly 5--8$\times$ larger than any single change found by Groups~A or~B.

-\paragraph{Group~D: Level~2 without outer loop guidance.} Group~D's pattern is similar to Group~C: R2 and R3 independently discover \texttt{TOTAL\_BATCH\_SIZE} reduction (D2 reaches $2^{17}$, D3 reaches $2^{18}$), producing improvements of $-0.063$ and $-0.039$.
-However, R1 failed to benefit: its two Level~2 sessions generated mechanisms (\texttt{diversity\_enforcer} and \texttt{fixation\_detector}) that failed import validation, leaving it to run as bare Level~1 with no mechanism injection; the inner loop could not discover the batch size direction on its own.
-The absence of Level~1.5 means there is no focused parameter-freeze guidance to steer Level~2's attention, so mechanism quality is more variable across repeats---explaining the higher variance ($\pm 0.031$) relative to Group~C's repeats where Level~1.5 provides enriched trace context.
+\paragraph{Group~D: Level~2 without outer loop guidance.} Group~D's pattern is more ambiguous: R2 and R3 independently discover \texttt{TOTAL\_BATCH\_SIZE} reduction (D2 reaches $2^{17}$, D3 reaches $2^{18}$), producing improvements of $-0.063$ and $-0.039$.
+However, the per-repeat reports show that Group~D's generated mechanism patches were not successfully applied or validated, so these repeats cannot cleanly establish that successful mechanism injection alone caused the gains.
+R1 failed to benefit: its two Level~2 sessions generated mechanisms (\texttt{diversity\_enforcer} and \texttt{fixation\_detector}) that failed import validation, leaving it to run as bare Level~1 with no mechanism injection; the inner loop could not discover the batch size direction on its own.
+The absence of Level~1.5 means there is no focused parameter-freeze guidance to steer Level~2's attention; combined with failed mechanism application in R1, this makes Group~D outcomes more variable ($\pm 0.031$) than Group~C's repeats, where Level~1.5 provides enriched trace context.
+The Group~D mechanism-session artifacts and per-repeat reports are included in the repository.